rubyreferences/rubyref/advanced/contributing.md

 ### Backport Requests[](#backport-requests)

-When a new version of Ruby is released, it starts at patch level 0 (p0), and bugs will be fixed first on the trunk branch.
+When a new version of Ruby is released, it starts at patch level 0 (p0), and bugs will be fixed first on the master branch.
 If it's determined that a bug exists in a previous version of Ruby that is still in the bug fix stage of maintenance, then a patch will be backported.
 After the maintenance stage of a particular Ruby version ends, it goes into